Team Handbook

 What if our family has more than one swimmer?

-All families, big or small, have the same volunteer requirement; 15 points.
+volunteer requirement; 15 points.
 Whether your family has a solo swimmer on the team or as many kids as the Brady Bunch, the volunteering requirement is the same.

 How can my family volunteer?

-There are many parent volunteer jobs available, which you can read all about here.
+here.
 Please note that some jobs require training.
-Throughout the season, the board? will communicate additional volunteer opportunities to families as they become available.
+Throughout the season, the team will communicate additional volunteer opportunities to families as they become available.

 What volunteer jobs need specific training?

-Volunteer jobs that require specific training will display "training is required".
+training will display "training required".
 If you are interested in a trained job, first reach out to the team's volunteer coordinator here.
 Some of the trained positions include Colorado Timing System, Computer Ops, Referee, Starter, and Stroke and Turn.

-What happens if our family can't volunteer my time at meets?
+hat happens if our family can't volunteer my time at meets?

 There will be several team-sponsored activities and events held throughout the season.
 Your family can earn points by volunteering at these events.
 Volunteer points can also be completed on your behalf by other family members and/or adults.
 However, there are several volunteer jobs that either require training and/or a minimum age.